 • Tropicana Field: Home of the Rays.
 Located at 1 Tropicana Drive in St. Petersburg.

-The strategies: Arriving and getting around Tampa/St. Petersburg
+Arriving and getting around Tampa Bay

 Tampa International Airport (TPA) is the primary entry point into the region for air travelers.
 It’s in northwest Tampa, not far from Raymond James Stadium, and close to the bay so it’s easily accessible from St. Petersburg and Clearwater on the other side.

 Tampa is also serviced by Amtrak, which stops at Union Station on the east side of downtown.
 The Silver Star, Silver Meteor and Palmetto lines, all of which run down the East Coast from New York City, run through the station.
-Both Tampa and St. Petersburg have their own Greyhound stations; the latter is located two blocks east of Tropicana Field.

 The main access point for drivers is via Interstate 75, which runs north-south along the Gulf Coast.
 From there, I-275 runs west through downtown Tampa, across the bay into St. Petersburg, then back across via the majestic Sunshine Skyway bridge before rejoining I-75 just north of Bradenton.